 Assignment: Optical character recognition system

-For the assignment I had to implement the classification stage of an optical character recognition (OCR) system for processing scanned book pages.
-The test data has been artificially corrupted, i.e. random offsets have been added to the pixel values to simulate the effect of a low-quality image.
-The classifier should use a feature vector containing no more than 10 dimensions and should be able to operate robustly even on low quality, 'noisy' image data.
-I considered using two dimensionality reduction techniques, LDA and PCA, but decided to implement PCA.
-I implemented a vectorised k-nearest neighbours classifier which could classify the data in a few seconds.
-My system managed to classify 40% of the characters on the noisy page, a sample of which is shown above.
-The assignment was awarded 82%.
+By requirements, the classifier should use a feature vector containing no more than 10 dimensions and should be able to operate robustly even on low quality, 'noisy' image data.
+I considered using two-dimensionality reduction techniques, LDA and PCA, but decided to employ PCA.
+I implemented a vectorised k-nearest neighbours classifier that could categorise the data in a few seconds.

 Automata, Computation and Complexity